The Premier World Championship in Econometrics

 • 3rd place: Universiteit van Amsterdam 🇳🇱

-We extend our heartfelt congratulations to the University of Warsaw for securing the victory — and to all participants for making the 2025 Econometric Game a memorable celebration of talent, innovation, and global collaboration.
+We extend our heartfelt congratulations to the Universidad Carlos III of Madrid for securing the victory — and to all participants for making the 2026 Econometric Game a memorable celebration of talent, innovation, and global collaboration.

 Meet The Committee